Mecha-nudges for Machines: Systematic Evidence of Mecha-nudging

 We then estimate the \pvi of each example $(x,y)$ in our held-out data using (\ref{eq:pvi}).
 To determine whether the release of ChatGPT was followed by a rise of systematic mecha-nudging, we run a simple OLS regression of \pvi on a binary post-ChatGPT indicator:

-where $\mathrm{after}_i$ equals one for listings created after the release of ChatGPT (November 30, 2022) and zero for those created before.
+where $\mathrm{after}_i = 1$ for listings created after the release of ChatGPT (November 30, 2022) and $0$ for those created before.
 The coefficient $\beta$ captures the average difference in \pvi between the two periods; $\beta$ being positive and statistically significant would be evidence of mecha-nudging.

 We then run several other regressions to develop a more nuanced picture of any mecha-nudging.
 First, we replace the binary indicator with half-year dummies to trace how \pvi evolves over time.
 Second, we control for possible confounders such as price, log number of shop and item reviews, average rating, and a discount indicator.
 Third, we model interaction effects between the post-ChatGPT indicator and the product categories ($\mathrm{after}_i \times \mathrm{category}_i$) to assess how mecha-nudging has diffused through the market.
 Finally, we include price directly in the labeling prompt, so the model observes both text and price when issuing its decision.
 Note that our estimation does not identify a causal effect: assignment to the post-ChatGPT period is not randomized and unobservables can shift over time, so we interpret our estimate of $\beta$ as a conditional difference in means, not as a treatment effect.